You are viewing a story from harrypotterfanfiction.com

 “Are you passing notes in my class ladies?”
 Professor Graphold asked, eyeing the three culprits.

-Nixie was tongue-tied, Narcissa was burning with anger, and Vesper, well Vesper actually looked like she had it all together.
+Nixie was tongue-tied, Narcissa was trying to contain her rage, and Vesper, well Vesper actually looked like she had it all together.

 “Thank you, Ms. Hale,” Professor Graphold said, buying her story.
+Luckily for the girls, being part Veela meant you were also very convincing.
 “Ms. Hormitch, I’d appreciate it if you would pay attention to my class rather than my students.
-You may be Head Girl, but leave your patronizing for while you’re on prefect duty.”
+You may be Head Girl, but leave your patronizing for while you’re on Prefect duty.”

 “In short,” said Nixie, turning to face Cilia, “that means get your head out of your fat arse.”

 The class erupted in laughter.